erpas/rgis/rivergis/help/ras1d_geometry.rst

   .. note::

     **Flowpaths** empty table have to be created before running this tool.
-U can use |createbutton| button.
+You can use |createbutton| button.

 ------------------------